Double-decker bus: Indonesia

 Indonesia first operated its double-decker bus fleet in 1968, with Leyland Titan double-decker bus first operated in Jakarta.
 The double-decker bus service linked Salemba in Central Jakarta with Blok M area in South Jakarta from 1968 to 1982.
 Between 1984 and 1996, the Jakarta municipal bus service, Perusahaan Umum Pengangkutan Penumpang Djakarta (Perum PPD) operated a fleet of 180 Volvo B55 double-decker buses, connecting various corners in the city.

 The double-decker bus service ceased to operate in 1996 due to aging fleet, lack of spare parts, and there are no plan to renew the double-decker fleet in Jakarta.
 By that time, the remnant of double-decker bus body were sold and repurposed as bus-themed clothing store in Blok M and restaurant in Senayan (now SCBD) area, but now the establishment has been demolished.

 By the early 2000s, the PPD has shifted their bus fleet from European built double-decker buses to cheaper second-hand Japanese buses and imported articulated buses from China.
 By that time, the double-decker seems to be lost in favour of articulated bus, which provides more exit and entry points to accommodate faster embarkment.
 By 2004 the TransJakarta bus rapid transit began its service in Jakarta, but uses no double-decker bus and chosen conventional and articulated buses instead.

 Since February 2014, the Jakarta Government provides free double-decker bus tours that offers sightseeing in Central Jakarta.
 The buses' route covers tourist attractions, such as Monas, Istiqlal Mosque, the Cathedral, National Museum, Sarinah, and Plaza Indonesia, as well as Grand Indonesia shopping centres.
 As 2016 there are 18 double-decker buses in Jakarta, and the service is expanded to include Kota Tua and Gelora Bung Karno Stadium in Senayan area via Sudirman avenue.

 Other than the capital Jakarta, there are some cities in Indonesia that have operated double-decker buses, mostly as city sightseeing tour service.
 They are Bandung, Semarang and Surakarta.
 The Bandros is a double-decker tourist bus operating in Bandung since 2014.

-After the completion of Trans-Java highway section connecting Jakarta and Surabaya in 2018, some intercity bus services began operating fleet of double decker busses.
+After the completion of Trans-Java highway section connecting Jakarta and Surabaya in 2018, some intercity bus services began operating fleet of double decker buses.
 This choice was due to a larger capacity and the available seat space for a more comfortable journey across Java.
-Previously, the problem on operating intercity double decker bus was the steep and narrow roads of mountainous interior on Java island.
-The Trans-Java highway enables a rather straight an even road terrain for smooth travel between major cities in Java.
+Previously, the problem with operating intercity double-decker buses was the steep and narrow roads of mountainous interior on Java island.
+The Trans-Java highway enables a rather straight and even road terrain for smooth travel between major cities in Java.